Hampshire Hikes & Historical Sites

 Breakfasts and dinners are taken in the hotel's Brasserie Restaurant.

 This is a Grade 5 moderate holiday which includes full day walks with moderate amounts of ascent and descent.
 The paths are mostly good, but there may be some steep and rough ground.
-Walks will last up to 6 hours and could involve as much as 750m of ascent and descent.
-Some walks will be less demanding but equally rewarding.
+Walks will last up to 6 hours and may involve as much as 750m of ascent and descent.
+This holiday takes in the coastal path, which by nature can be rugged and challenging in places, and walks will be at the top of the grade rating.
+This is a spectacular piece of coastline and any challenges are well rewarded.
+We do include a day off in the programme so you can rest and relax.
 See the 'Proposed Itinerary' for more information.

 From Barnstaple, a well established market town at the mouth of the Taw estuary, we can explore the rugged coast, rolling inland countryside and attractive villages of north Devon.